ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 Second, the task ID is computed by hashing the encoded parameters.
 If a report includes the extension, then each aggregator checks if the task ID was computed
 properly: if not, it rejects the report.
-This cryptographic binding of the task to its parameters ensures that the report is only processed if the client and aggregator agree on the task parameters.
+This cryptographic binding of the task to its parameters ensures that the report is only processed if the Client and Aggregator agree on the task parameters.

 One reason this task-binding property is desirable is that it makes the process by which parties are provisioned with task parameters more robust.
 This is